Prograf-UFF/urban-chronicles/README.md

 ### Downloading the Dataset

 Urban Chronicles takes as input a modified version of the raw PLUTO dataset available [here](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page).
 The New York Department of City Planning provides one set of files per year containing the geometry of the lots and the associated metadata.
-Below, are the steps necessary to the generation of Urban Chronicle's input files.

-If you want to skip downloading all files from the Department of City Planning website, we bundled every file [here](https://drive.google.com/file/d/1HtFAEBYIdY4Mux8iN_Vajm4nyOcmVAFn/view?usp=sharing).
+**If you want to skip downloading all files from the Department of City Planning website, we bundled the files [here](https://drive.google.com/file/d/1HtFAEBYIdY4Mux8iN_Vajm4nyOcmVAFn/view?usp=sharing).**

-1. Download every MapPLUTO file from 2002 to 2017 from [here](https://www1.nyc.gov/site/planning/data-maps/open-data/bytes-archive.page?sorts[year]=0) and organize them inside a folder following the structure below:
+If you want to use the raw PLUTO dataset, download the MapPLUTO files from 2002 to 2017 from [here](https://www1.nyc.gov/site/planning/data-maps/open-data/bytes-archive.page?sorts[year]=0) and organize them inside a folder with the following structure:

 ```
 NewYorkCity